British literature: Novel

 In 1947 Malcolm Lowry published Under the Volcano.
-George Orwell's satire of totalitarianism, Nineteen Eighty-Four, was published in 1949.
+George Orwell's Nineteen Eighty-Four was published in 1949.
 An essayist and novelist, Orwell's works are important social and political commentaries of the 20th century.
-Evelyn Waugh's Second World War trilogy Sword of Honour (1952–61) was published in this period.
+Evelyn Waugh's Second World War trilogy Sword of Honour (1952–1961) was published in this period.

 Graham Greene's works span the 1930s to the 1980s.
-He was a convert to Catholicism and his novels explore the ambivalent moral and political issues of the modern world.
-Other novelists writing in the 1950s and later were: Anthony Powell, A Dance to the Music of Time; Nobel Prize laureate Sir William Golding; Anglo-Irish philosopher Dame Iris Murdoch (who was a prolific writer of novels dealing with sexual relationships, morality, and the power of the unconscious); and Scottish novelist Dame Muriel Spark, The Prime of Miss Jean Brodie (1961).
-Anthony Burgess is especially remembered for his dystopian novel A Clockwork Orange 1962.
-Mervyn Peake (1911–1968) published his Gothic fantasy Gormenghast trilogy between 1946 and 1959.
+He was a convert to Catholicism, and his novels explore the ambivalent moral and political issues of the modern world.
+Other novelists writing in the 1950s and later were: Anthony Powell, A Dance to the Music of Time; Nobel Prize laureate Sir William Golding; philosopher Dame Iris Murdoch, whose novels deal with sexual relationships, morality, and the power of the unconscious; and Scottish novelist Muriel Spark, The Prime of Miss Jean Brodie (1961).
+Anthony Burgess is remembered for his dystopian novel A Clockwork Orange 1962.
+Mervyn Peake (1911–1968) published his Gothic fantasy Gormenghast trilogy from 1946 to 1959.
 Angela Carter (1940–1992) was a novelist and journalist, known for her feminist, magical realism, and picaresque works.
-Writing from the 1960s until the 1980s.

-Sir Salman Rushdie is among a number of post Second World War writers from former British colonies who permanently settled in Britain.
+Sir Salman Rushdie is among a number of writers from former British colonies who permanently settled in Britain.
 Rushdie achieved fame with Midnight's Children (1981).
-His most controversial novel The Satanic Verses (1989) was inspired in part by the life of Muhammad.
+His controversial novel The Satanic Verses (1989) was inspired in part by the life of Muhammad.